 London City Incubator

-London City Incubator (LCI) is an innovation catalyst programme designed to commercialise technologies or in general knowledge developed by City's academics.
+London City Incubator (LCI) is an innovation catalyst programme within the Research and Enterprise Department at City, University of London.
+The programme is designed to explore market opportunities for innovative technologies or research developed by City's academics.

-The programme aims to capitalize on IP developed by City academics on one hand and on the other provide IP commercialization and entrepreneurial skills within live project contexts to PhD, Masters and MBA students or recent graduates from those programmes at the institution.
+The programme aims to capitalize on Intellectual Property (IP) developed by City academics, and on the other it provides IP commercialization and entrepreneurial skills within a live project context to PhD, Masters and MBA students, or recent graduates from the City, University of London.

 - Undertaking IP searches using patent databases